Allisterh/nowcast_unofficial-inflation-nowcast-bot/README.md

 This repo stores data and code for the (unofficial) *Inflation Nowcast Twitter Bot*.
 (Include hyperlink to bot later.)

 ## What is this?
-This Twitter bot posts the [Federal Reserve Bank of Cleveland's](https://www.clevelandfed.org/) official [CPI inflation nowcast](https://www.clevelandfed.org/indicators-and-data/inflation-nowcasting) for the upcoming [CPI releases](https://www.bls.gov/cpi/), first on the last day of the relevant calendar month and then the night before the official release.
+This Twitter bot posts the [Federal Reserve Bank of Cleveland's](https://www.clevelandfed.org/) official [CPI inflation nowcast](https://www.clevelandfed.org/indicators-and-data/inflation-nowcasting) for upcoming [CPI releases](https://www.bls.gov/cpi/), first on the last day of the relevant calendar month and then the night before the official release.

 ## Why make this?
 A few reasons: